-Plus, Tiffanie Hartenstein of ORACLE Lighting adds: “When looking at the effects of your SEO campaign, you want to measure long-term growth in organic traffic.”
+Plus, Tiffanie Hartenstein of ORACLE Lighting adds: “When looking at the effects of your SEO campaign with an SEO dashboard software, you want to measure long-term growth in organic traffic.”

 “While other aspects of your marketing strategy may make immediate changes, search engine optimization is focused on the long-term.”